All Episodes

 Cuba considering pulling out of the amateur world boxing championships in Chicago in October to avoid new defections by its boxers.

-Imagine all the sharks of the mafia wanting fresh meat, Castro wrote in a column in the Communist Party newspaper Granma.
+Cuban leader Fidel Castro said today, imagine all the sharks of the mafia wanting fresh meat, Castro wrote in a column in the Communist Party newspaper Grandma.

-Uh why would anybody want to leave this island paradise?
+Why would anybody want to leave this island paradise?

-Uh you know, free rice cookers for a lot of people.
+Free health care, you know, free rice cookers for a lot of people.

-Uh not only is it free health care, it's the best medical care in the world.
+Not only is it free health care, it's the best medical care in the world.

-We have liberal activists telling us why would anybody want to leave Cuba?
+We have liberal activists telling us, why would anybody want to leave Cuba?

 What a companion story.

-Uh 4,000 people a week are trying to leave the UK.
+4,000 people a week are trying to leave the UK.

-Britain is facing a mass exodus of people looking to escape the crime and grime of modern living, the country's biggest foreign visa consultancy firm has revealed applications have soared in the last seven months by 80% to almost 4,000 a week.
+The country's biggest foreign visa consultancy firm has revealed applications have soared in the last seven months by 80% to almost 4,000 a week.

-Ten years ago, the figure was just 300 a week.
+10 years ago, the figure was just 300 a week.

-They're almost all young professionals and skilled workers, ages 20 to 40.
+They're almost all young professionals and skilled workers ages 20 to 40.

-To their shores and the burden it is placing on their communities and local authorities, the dearth of good schools, spiraling house prices, rising crime and tax increases, driving people away.
+Many cite their reason for wanting to quit as immigration To their shores and the burden it is placing on their communities and local authorities, the dearth of good schools, spiraling house prices, rising crime and tax increases, driving people away.

-Doesn't surprise me, ladies and gentlemen.
+Yeah, doesn't surprise me, ladies and gentlemen.

 People flee modern liberalism wherever it ends up becoming dominant.